 Can you actually get work done at home with kids underfoot?
 Gold doesn’t think so.
 “If you want to be organized, dedicated and devoted as a parent and as an employee,” she says, “Do a nanny share.
 Do a swap.
 Hire a neighborhood sitter or find a drop-in day-care center.
 There are many options these days.”

 Similarly, Washington, DC–based law firm Arnold & Porter offers on-site child care along with 15 days of backup care, contracted through Bright Horizons’ backup care Advantage program.
 With 900 centers nationwide, mostly employer sponsored, “We’re able to address issues for those who only need a few days of coverage as well as those that need much more,” says Bright Horizons VP of communications Ilene Serpa.
 “In some cases, our centers are open 24 hours.”
-Employers they work with subsidize the child-care facility to some extent, and some offer sliding fees.
+Employers they work with subsidize the 24 hour daycare facilities to some extent, and some offer sliding fees.
 Still, adds Serpa, “high-quality care can be costly.”

 You have a flexible job.
 “Pitch telecommuting or a compressed schedule to your employer if you don’t already have it,” suggests Sara Fell.
 Studies show long-term benefits for employees and employers.
 And if the conversation doesn’t go well?
 “We saw a 400 percent increase in telecommuting jobs on our site this year,” she adds.
 Perhaps a change of employer is in order.